 Our BAC Calculator can give you an approximate measure of your BAC but you should not rely on it to determine your capacity to drive or go to work.
 The accuracy of blood alcohol calculators can be limited by a number of factors such as the following:

 The BAC calculator is meant for educational purposes only and should not be taken as a replacement for qualified legal advice.
-This calculator is not meant to substitute for any tests law enforcement officers may require you to take during a field sobriety test, a breathalyzer test, or a chemical test to determine impairment due to alcohol.
-To use the calculator, just input the relevant information to provide the estimated amount of alcohol concentration in your bloodstream.
-You may also need to provide the time elapsed since you last drunk alcohol to improve the calculation.
+This calculator is not intended to substitute for any tests that law enforcement officers may require you to take during a field sobriety test, a breathalyzer test, or a chemical test to determine impairment due to alcohol.
+To use the calculator, simply input the relevant information to obtain the estimated amount of alcohol concentration in your bloodstream.
+You may also need to provide the time elapsed since you last consumed alcohol to improve the calculation.

 If you have been stopped by the police and charged with a DUI or DWI in New Jersey, it is important to get the help of an experienced DWI attorney.
 A skilled attorney can help you make informed decisions and walk you through your rights under the law.

-At The Kugel Law Firm, top-rated New Jersey DWI attorney Rachel Kugel has diligently defended the rights of persons charged with drunk driving offenses.
-Attorney Kugel and her team of legal professionals have dedicated their practice to providing tailored legal defense strategies to get the best possible outcome for their clients.
-You don’t have to face your charges alone.
+At The Kugel Law Firm, top-rated New Jersey DWI attorney Rachel Kugel has diligently defended the rights of individuals charged with drunk driving offenses.
+Attorney Kugel and her team of legal professionals have dedicated their practice to providing tailored legal defense strategies to achieve the best possible outcome for their clients.

 Schedule a Free Consultation